Data-Driven Irrigation in Paddy Cultivation: Cultyvate’s Agritech Model

 Impact and Reach

-Founded in 2016, Cultyvate is a Bengaluru-based agritech startup that addresses one of Indian agriculture’s most urgent challenges: inefficient water use in paddy cultivation.
+Founded in 2016, Cultyvate is an gritech startup that addresses one of Indian agriculture’s most urgent challenges: inefficient water use in paddy cultivation.
 Paddy fields consume over 50% of India’s irrigation water, despite contributing far less to overall agricultural output.
 Recognizing this inefficiency, Cultyvate developed a remote sensing and data-driven irrigation system to help farmers optimize water usage without compromising crop yields.

-The founders, Sreepathy V and Mahendra, leveraged their backgrounds in IT and systems engineering to create a solution rooted in IoT (Internet of Things) infrastructure, backed by AI-enabled decision support.
-Their primary goal was to reduce over-irrigation, a common practice that depletes groundwater, increases costs, and causes long-term damage to soil health.
+Founder Malesh T has created a solution rooted in IoT (Internet of Things) infrastructure, backed by AI-enabled decision support.
+His primary goal was to reduce over-irrigation, a common practice that depletes groundwater, increases costs, and causes long-term damage to soil health.

 Technology that adjusts to agricultural Realities